 A high-performance sports car will want an efficient fuel economy—the ability to go further on less fuel.
 Student-athletes want the same, and must train their cardiovascular system to be more fuel efficient to improve its economy.

 In order to do so, we must determine their fitness classification and devise an energy system development plan from there.
-Through the utilization of the Polar Team 2 system, we can monitor training intensities and loads to properly train the aerobic and anaerobic systems.
+Through the utilization of the Team Pro system, we can monitor training intensities and loads to properly train the aerobic and anaerobic systems.

 To determine each individual’s fitness classification we perform a fitness test—specifically the 30-15 IFT.
 Immediately following this test, the data from the heart rate system is analyzed and a 1-minute heart rate recovery is calculated.
 This heart rate recovery determines the athlete’s fitness classification.
 Based on that fitness classification, we can then decipher how long that individual athlete needs to train their aerobic energy system in the energy system development flow chart (see above).